AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 ---

 Since version 2.0.0, Alchemist uses [YAML][YAML] as primary mean for writing simulations.
-Historically, it relied on [XML][XML] instead, but the system has since be deprecated, due to its verbosity and human-unfriendliness.
+Historically, it relied on [XML][XML] instead, but the system has since been deprecated, due to its verbosity and human-unfriendliness.
 Some resources on how to write a proper Alchemist XML are still available [here][XML Simulations].
 Keep in mind, however, that such method is now deprecated and unmaintained, and it is likely to get dropped if any major breakage occurs.
 If you are new to Alchemist, we recommend to follow the remainder of this page, and learn about the wonders of YAML.